Brianmvk11/myrecipebox-BrianMvukwe/README.md

 4. Rename the folder from "Food Images" to "Food_Images"

+5. Rename the other folder inside this folder from "Food Images" to "Food_Images" You should have the structure: data
+|-->Food_Images
+---|-->Food_Images

-5. Populate the database with the data: (run from root)
+6. Populate the database with the data: (run from root)
 ```
 python -m backend.seed_data.seed_db
 ```